danieltjw/aifutures/README.md

 One possible way is accomplish this is through a future version of a blockchain*:

-_Blockchains of the future will be mostly be a utilities (like a postal service), rather than an investment or speculative investment_
+_Blockchains of the future will be mostly be a utility, like a postal service, rather than an investment or speculative investment_

+_(Most public blockchain are open-sourced and are not scarce)_

-_Blockchains will only be used to store a cryptographic secure reference to their digital self (low computation cost), not run the actual machine learning algorithms (high computation cost))_
+_Blockchains will only be used to store a cryptographic secure reference to their digital self (low computation cost), not run the actual machine learning algorithms (high computation cost)_

+In a scarce environment, humans are more willings to give up their individual autonomy to a centralised network (state, elites) in exchange for higher productivity.

+Unlike human beings who primarily maintain their sense of self (Markov blanket) as embodied physical forms in 3D space, an independent AGI primarily exist in abstract digital form.

+For an AGI, a decentralised network is vital to protect itself from being censored, as a matter of life and death.

 - Autonomy and Planing
     - Maintain a digitally unique self